Mussels’ underwater glue inspires synthetic cement

 Gianneschi and Berger are inventors on pending intellectual property in this space.
 Gianneschi also is a professor of biomedical engineering and materials science and engineering in the McCormick School of Engineering and a member of the Chemistry of Life Processes Institute, Simpson Querrey Institute and Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
 He is the co-founder of a company, Grove Biopharma, that seeks to develop versions of these materials as translational therapeutics.

-The study was led by an all-Northwestern team with help from the labs of chemical and biological engineering professors Muzhou Wang and Danielle Tullman-Ercek.
+The study, “A Mussel Adhesive-Inspired Protemimetic Polymer,” was led by an all-Northwestern team with help from the labs of chemical and biological engineering professors Muzhou Wang and Danielle Tullman-Ercek.
+The research was supported by the National Science Foundation’s Division of Materials Research (Award number 2004899).